 Higham Road, Rushden, Northants

-A modest basilican 1950s church by Sebastian Comper, sensitively enlarged in the 1960s.
+A modest basilican church of the 1950s by Sebastian Comper, sensitively enlarged in the 1960s.
 Simple but well designed.

-In 1868 Mass was said at Knuston Hall just west of Rushden.
+In 1868 Mass was said at Knuston Hall, just west of Rushden.
 The first church and presbytery was commissioned in 1899 and the church opened in 1904.
-This served until 1955-6 when the new church, at right angles to the old, designed by Sebastian Comper, was opened, at a cost of £9,016.
+This served until 1955-6 when the present church, at right angles to the old and designed by Sebastian Comper, was opened, at a cost of £9,016.
 This church was in turn enlarged with a new aisle in the late 1960s.

 The church and presbytery occupy a corner plot, north of the centre of Rushden, on Hayway and Higham Road.
 The altar faces northwest but for the purposes of this description all references to compass points will be on the basis of conventional orientation, with the altar facing due east.
 The late Victorian/Edwardian presbytery has its entrance on Hayway.
 It is not distinguished architecturally but is a typical red brick house of the period and groups well with the church and Edwardian school on Hayway.
 The church, opened in 1904, is set back between the presbytery and present church.
 It has more of the appearance of an Edwardian schoolroom than a church, with large rectangular window openings with cross-windows.
 The only ecclesiastical note is a blind Gothic arch internally against the original sanctuary wall.